 Lupus and Cannabis: A New Conversation

-At Kaleidoscope Fighting Lupus, we rigorously stay up-to-date on the latest lupus treatments and therapy strategies – the uses of cannabis and its derivatives are no exception.
+At Kaleidoscope Fighting Lupus, we rigorously stay up-to-date on the latest lupus treatments and therapy strategies.
+In this article, we explore the uses of cannabis and its derivatives.
 The following is a brief overview that may begin to answer some questions that you may have.

 - How can cannabis and its derivatives effectively treat lupus symptoms?

 - To Include Cannabis in Your Treatment Plan or Not to Include it in Your Treatment Plan?

 Note: This article contains some of the latest information about the use of cannabis and its derivatives in the treatment of lupus symptoms.
 Because of potential health and legal risks associated with cannabis use, we strongly advise speaking with your healthcare practitioner and legal counsel to aid in your decision.

 Please also note that some of the language and nomenclature around cannabis may change from resource to resource or even from your own experience with cannabis.
 It is good to be aware that many cannabis websites, articles and blogs you may find are not always based on research and therefore may be biased and subjective.
 It is a good rule of thumb to always do your own research and speak with your healthcare practitioner before making any decision or taking advice from non-professional online sources.

 If you have lupus, your quest for symptom relief may seem endless.
 You may have never seriously considered cannabis before, but as it becomes less stigmatized and more legal globally, you may be curious if it could work for you.
 Having more of an understanding of exactly what cannabis is and its potential may be the information you need to start the conversation with your healthcare practitioner.